Let’s begin by defining the fundamental concept of affiliate marketing.

 - Cost Per Sale (CPS) Affiliate Programs: are schemes where you get paid if the person you send to the merchant purchases or subscribes to a product or service.
 The commissions paid are either a fixed amount or a percentage of the sale.
 Affiliate programs based on the Cost Per Sale model are the most common type.

-- Cost Per Action (CPA) Affiliate Programs: are ones that pay you for sending traffic to the merchant website.
+- Cost Per Action (CPA) Affiliate Programs: are ones that pay you when users you refer to the merchant website perform a specific action.
 The person you refer doesn’t even necessarily need to buy anything.
-Programs based around this model often rely on good volume, and each referral typically generates a smaller amount of income than a CPS affiliate program.
+The payment might be based on an action such as a free trial sign up, or a confirmed lead.

 - Cost Per Lead (CPL) Affiliate Programs: are schemes where you get paid for a lead.
 For example, if you refer a person who then completes a particular action such as signing up for a free trial or demo, then you get a commission.